The Purpose of Conflict in Marriage

 What would be the result if certain things were decided

 The Role of Listening in Conflict

 Our difficulty in dealing with conflict may be connected to our ability to listen.
-According to the podcast The Power of Listening, our ability to listen to another person while they are talking is hampered by the following issues:
+Our ability to listen to another person while they are talking is hampered by the following issues:

 - Preoccupation with our own lives